Operation Frequent Wind: The DAO compound

 At 14:06 two UH-1E Huey helicopters carrying Carey and Colonel Alfred M. Gray Jr. (commander of Regimental Landing Team 4 (RLT4)) landed at the DAO Compound.
 During their approach to the compound, Carey and Gray got a firsthand view of the PAVN's firepower as they shelled nearby Tan Son Nhut Airport with ground, rocket, and artillery fire.
 They quickly established an austere command post in preparation for the arrival of the Marine CH-53s and the ground security force.

 The first wave of 12 CH-53s from HMH-462 loaded with BLT 2/4's command groups "Alpha" and "Bravo", and Company F and reinforced Company H arrived in the DAO Compound at 15:06 and the marines quickly moved to reinforce the perimeter defenses.
-As they approached the helicopters had taken rifle and M-79 grenade fire from ARVN troops but without causing any apparent damage.
+As they approached the helicopters had taken rifle and M79 grenade fire from ARVN troops but without causing any apparent damage.
 The second wave of 12 CH-53s from HMH-463 landed in the DAO Compound at 15:15 bringing in the rest of the BLT.
 A third wave of two CH-53s from HMH-463 and eight USAF CH-53Cs and two USAF HH-53s of the 40th Aerospace Rescue and Recovery Squadron (all operating from USS Midway) arrived shortly afterwards.

 "Alpha" command group, two rifle companies, and the 81 mm mortar platoon were deployed around the DAO headquarters building (the Alamo) and its adjacent landing zones.
 Companies E and F respectively occupied the northern and southern sections between the DAO headquarters and the DAO Annex.
 "Bravo" command group, consisting of two rifle companies and the 106 mm recoilless rifle platoon, assumed responsibility for security of the DAO Annex and its adjoining landing zones.
 Company G occupied the eastern section of the Annex, while Company H assumed control of the western section.